runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 }
 ```

-## Unsubscribe
+## `Unsubscribe`

-ReactiveProperty class implements IDisposable interface.
+`ReactiveProperty` class implements the `IDisposable` interface.
-When Dispose method called, ReactiveProperty class releases all subscription.
+When the `Dispose` method called, `ReactiveProperty` class releases all subscriptions.
-In other instance's events subscribe, then you should call Dispose method when the end of ViewModel lifecycle.
+In other instance's events subscribe, you should call the `Dispose` method at the end of the ViewModel lifecycle.

 ```csharp
 public class ViewModel : IDisposable